Museum of Ceramics (East Liverpool, Ohio)

 The Museum of Ceramics, housed in the former East Liverpool Post Office, is a ceramics museum that contains an extensive collection of ceramic wares produced in and around East Liverpool, Ohio, United States.
-The museum is operated by a Museum of Ceramics Foundation and by the Ohio Historical Society in a city long known as "America's Crockery City" and "The Pottery Capital of the Nation."
+The museum is operated by a Museum of Ceramics Foundation and by the Ohio History Connection in a city long known as "America's Crockery City" and "The Pottery Capital of the Nation."

 Description

 The Museum of Ceramics is dedicated to the preservation of the rich pottery history of the East Liverpool area.
 During the late 19th century and early 20th century, the East Liverpool area produced over 50% of the nation's ceramic output.
 Over 200 pottery factories have operated in and around East Liverpool, starting in the 1840s, when the English potter James Bennett established the area's first commercial pottery.
 James Bennett was the elder brother of Edwin Bennett of Baltimore.